tvdtb/java-ci-docker/README.md

 # A Standard Java Container-based Development and Continuous Integration Pipeline

 ## What it is
-A docker-compose based infrastructure containing gitlab, jenkins, sonarqube, nexus and registry (optional, also included in nexus)
+A docker compose based infrastructure containing gitlab, jenkins, sonarqube, nexus and registry (optional, also included in nexus)

 This is NOT a security tutorial, this setup uses http and weak passwords which is NOT recommended!